-The Board instituted the Countywide Traffic Signal Synchronization Program (TSSP) in 1988.
-This ongoing program includes upgrading traffic signal infrastructure and timing to allow for signal synchronization, implementation of pedestrian and bicycle improvements, and improving transit operations through more consistent travel times.
-TSSP projects completed between 2011 and 2020 generated annual savings of an estimated 6.45 million gallons of gasoline and 338,000 gallons of diesel fuel.
-In addition, these projects are also preventing over 985 tons of pollutants from being released into the atmosphere due to reduced travel times and less stopping at red lights.
-There are an additional 17 TSSP projects about to begin construction.
+The Board of Supervisors instituted the Countywide Traffic Signal Synchronization Program (TSSP) in 1988.
+This ongoing program involves upgrading traffic signal infrastructure and timing to allow for signal synchronization, implementation of pedestrian and bicycle improvements, and improved transit operations through more consistent travel times.
+TSSP projects completed between 2011 and 2020 generated estimated annual savings of 6.45 million gallons of gasoline and 338,000 gallons of diesel fuel.
+In addition, these projects are preventing the release of more than 985 tons of pollutants into the atmosphere as a result of reduced travel times and less stopping at red lights.
+An additional 17 TSSP projects are about to begin construction.